FrancisBanville/ms_interpreting_probabilities/README.md

 equal or greater than in $N_1$ and $N_2$.
 When sampling binary interactions from local networks, it is crucial to sample at the same spatial scale for which probabilities were estimated.
-Otherwise, interaction probabilities must be adjusted to align with the intended cell size, preventing potential systematic biases in predictions.
+Otherwise, interaction probabilities must be adjusted to align with the intended cell size, preventing systematic biases in predictions.

 ## Prediction of local networks from metawebs